pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-code-organization-and-stacks/index.md

 ## Deploying the application with Pulumi

-As part of the switch to their new architecture, Zephyr decided they want to use Pulumi to manage both the infrastructure and the application deployment.
+As part of the switch to their new architecture, Zephyr decided they wanted to use Pulumi to manage both the infrastructure and the application deployment.
 Why Pulumi?
 Zephyr’s team recognized that moving to microservices on Kubernetes was going to make it more difficult to create reproducible, consistent implementations of their application.
 Zephyr's team also knew that adopting infrastructure as code would help them with fast and repeatable deployments with little additional complexity.
 An added bonus was being able to use programming languages they already knew.

 As they prepared to embark on using Pulumi, a couple of questions came up for the Zephyr team: